eyeballcode/MC-RealWorldInterface/README.md

 #Notes
 - On Linux-based machines, you normally cannot read a serial port.
 You need root to do so.
 - Also, if you get a JVM Native crash when connecting to a serial port, please do help out by downloading RXTX-2.2pre2 and building the natives.
 I do not have so many machines to build the natives.
+- Macs seem to be missing a `/var/lock` directory.
+You should create it: sudo mkdir /var/lock sudo chmod a=rw /var/lock

 #Potentiometer Modes
 -> Each mode has a margin of 30 left and right.